St. Peter Family

 Patients in the mini-group

-medical visit consent to share their medical information with the group so that medical management
+medical visit consented to share their medical information with the group so that medical management

 also from the other patients.
-The patients explore barriers and
+The patients explored barriers and

-successes with lifestyle change and review self management
+successes with lifestyle change and reviewed self management

 goals.
-They set new goals and, if patients are willing, they also
+They set new goals and, if patients were willing, they also

 medical visit every